An extended definition of Anosov representation for relatively hyperbolic groups: A weaker criterion for EGF representations

 The arguments above also imply the following characterization of EGF representations.
 This result is not needed anywhere else in the paper. \begin{prop} Let $(\Gamma, \mc{H})$ be a relatively hyperbolic pair, let $\rho:\Gamma \to G$ be a representation, and let $P \subset G$ be a symmetric parabolic subgroup.
-Suppose that there exists a closed $\Gamma$-invariant subset $\Lambda \subseteq \flags$ and a surjective equivariant antipodal map $\phi:\Lambda \to \bgamh$.